ray-project/ray/doc/source/serve/direct-ingress.md

-# Direct Ingress
+# Experimental Direct Ingress

-In the 2.1, Serve provides an alpha version of gRPC ingress.
+In the 2.1, Serve provides an alpha version of [gRPC](https://grpc.io/) ingress.

+With RPC protocol, You will get:

+* Standardized inference request/response schema during client and serve.
+* High performant endpoint than HTTP protocol.

 In this section, you will learn how to

-* use Serve's internal gRPC schema to send traffic
+* use Serve's built-in gRPC schema to receive client traffic
 * bring your own gRPC schema into your Serve application

 ## Use Serve's Schema

-Internally, Serve provides a simple gRPC schema.
+Serve provides a simple gRPC schema to machine learning inference workload.
+It is designed to be kept simple, and you are encouraged to adapt it for your own need.
 ```
 message PredictRequest {
   map<string, bytes> input = 2;